-- Applications for the Assured Pathway to Medicine and the Assured Pathway to Dentistry will open early to mid-August and will close late September according to TISC deadlines.
+- Applications for the Assured Pathway to Medicine and the Assured Pathway to Dentistry are now open and will close late September according to TISC deadlines.

-- Rural eligibility form must be submitted to the HMS Admissions team by the Medicine and Dentistry TISC deadline.
+- UWA's Rural eligibility form must be submitted via TISC by the TISC deadline for Medicine and Dentistry.

 - Refer to the TISC guide for current course codes and application deadlines.